kubernetes/kompose/docs/architecture.md

 }
 ```

-If you wish to add more providers which contain different kind of objects, transformer would be the place to look into.
+If you wish to add more providers which contain different kind of objects, Transformer would be the place to look into.
 At this moment Kompose supports Kubernetes (by default) and Openshift providers.
 More details at:

 * [kompose/pkg/transformer](https://github.com/kubernetes/kompose/tree/master/pkg/transformer)
 * [kompose/pkg/transformer/kubernetes](https://github.com/kubernetes/kompose/tree/master/pkg/transformer/kubernetes)